What are performance phrases, and when can you use them?

 The following are some performance phrases to advise an employee to reflect on their attitude:

-- “Uses unprofessional manner when communicating with colleagues”
+- ‘Demonstrates an unprofessional manner when communicating with colleagues.’

 Tips for performance reviews

-Before you write a performance review, consult the employee’s direct supervisor and other managers that they closely work with.
+Before you write a performance review, consult the employee’s direct supervisor and other managers with whom they work closely.
 Use their observations to write a more comprehensive report.
 You may even alter the format of your report to include a section with their personal comments.

 Give a balanced account

 Your review is an unbiased analysis of the employee’s performance.
-This means you should present both their strengths and weaknesses in a fair and non-judgmental fashion.
+This means presenting both their strengths and weaknesses in a fair and non-judgemental fashion.
 Remember to separate the person from their work so that your review appears more constructive.

 Discuss your points in person

 It’s important to have a face-to-face conversation with the employee in addition to your written report.
 This way, you can help clarify any points and elaborate on your suggestions.
-The meeting will ensure that your employee is moving in the right direction.
+The meeting can ensure that your employee is moving in the right direction.
+In-person discussions also help ensure that both manager and employee are on the same page regarding expectations and goals.